 Carrying on community traditions

 Piel has learned how to butcher and prepare the meat, and has demonstrated those skills to other Youth Champions.
 As part of the Youth Champions program, Piel has learned a lot about good nutrition and the role that wild and traditional food plays in healthy behaviours around food.
-He’s also taken part in the vital work centred from the Food Centre including feasts that bring the community together and celebrate cultural practices unique to the Mi’kmaq people.
+He’s also taken part in feasts that bring the community together and celebrate cultural practices unique to the Mi’kmaq people.

 Piel’s moose provided many meals for the community including a meal of moose chili served by the teens during one of these community feasts.